 - Provide extended experience of a hypothesis-driven laboratory research project alongside experts in the field.

-All of the above will increase your employability in both industry and academia and also provide valuable transferable skills that you can use in whatever career path you choose.
+All of the above will increase your employability in both industry and academia, as well as being an excellent route to a PhD.
+It will also provide valuable transferable skills that you can use in whatever career path you choose.